bitcoin-resources/bitcoin-resources.github.io/README.md

 ### Contribute

-If you find any typos, grammatical errors, broken links, or any other mistakes or issues, please point them out to me on [twitter](https://twitter.com/dergigi).
-Or create a pull request to correct them.
+If you find any typos, grammatical errors, broken links, or any other mistakes or issues, please point them out to [me](https://dergigi.com/contact/) or create a pull request to correct them.

 For more details on how to contribute please refer to the [contribution guidelines](https://github.com/bitcoin-resources/bitcoin-resources.github.io/blob/master/CONTRIBUTING.md).